List of Romania international footballers: Players per debut year

-Michael Klein played for the national team at Euro 1984 and World Cup 1990.
+Michael Klein represented Romania in Euro 1984 and the 1990 World Cup.

-Costică Ștefănescu captained Romania at Euro 1984.
+Costică Ștefănescu captained Romania during Euro 1984.

-Rodion Cămătaru was part of the national team's Euro 1984 and World Cup 1990 squads.
+Rodion Cămătaru was a member of Romania's Euro 1984 and the 1990 World Cup squads.

-Silviu Lung was Romania's goalkeeper at Euro 1984 and the 1990 World Cup.
+Silviu Lung was Romania's goalkeeper for both Euro 1984 and the 1990 World Cup.

-László Bölöni was the first player that reached 100 games for Romania.
+László Bölöni was the first player who reached 100 games for Romania.

-Two times Romanian Footballer of the Year Ilie Balaci played 65 games for the national team.
+Two-time Romanian Footballer of the Year, Ilie Balaci, played 65 games for Romania.

-Mircea Lucescu captained Romania at the 1970 World Cup and coached it at Euro 1984.
+Mircea Lucescu captained Romania in the 1970 World Cup and coached the national team during Euro 1984.

-Florea Dumitrache scored two goals at the 1970 World Cup.
+Florea Dumitrache scored two goals in the 1970 World Cup.

-Nicolae Dobrin was the first winner of the Romanian Footballer of the Year award and he was part of Romania's 1970 World Cup squad.
+Nicolae Dobrin was the first winner of the Romanian Footballer of the Year award and was part of Romania's 1970 World Cup squad.

-Cornel Dinu, who won three times the Romanian Footballer of the Year award played for Romania at the 1970 World Cup.
+Cornel Dinu, who won the Romanian Footballer of the Year award three times, played for Romania in the 1970 World Cup.

-Two times Romanian Footballer of the Year Ion Dumitru played for Romania at the 1970 World Cup.
+Two-time Romanian Footballer of the Year, Ion Dumitru, played for Romania in the 1970 World Cup.

-Nicolae Lupescu (left) played for Romania at the 1970 World Cup, while his son Ioan (right) represented the country at the 1990 and the 1994 World Cups, also at the Euro 1996 and 2000 editions.
+Nicolae Lupescu (left) played for Romania during the 1970 World Cup, while his son Ioan (right) represented the country in the 1990 and 1994 World Cups, and also during the Euro 1996 and 2000 editions.

-Ion Nunweiller (left) played for Romania at the 1964 Summer Olympics, while his brother Radu (right) represented the national team at the 1970 World Cup.
+The Nunweiller brothers—Lică, Radu, and Ion, viewed from left to right— represented Romania internationally, with Radu featuring in the 1970 World Cup and Ion appearing at the 1964 Summer Olympics.

-Emerich Jenei played for the national team at the 1964 Summer Olympics and later guided it as coach at World Cup 1990 and Euro 2000.
+Emerich Jenei played for Romania in the 1964 Summer Olympics and later guided the national team as coach during World Cup 1990 and Euro 2000.

-Ion Pârcălab played for Romania at the 1964 Summer Olympics.
+Ion Pârcălab played for Romania during the 1964 Summer Olympics.

-Ion Voinescu was the national team's goalkeeper at the 1952 Summer Olympics.
+Ion Voinescu was Romania's goalkeeper in the 1952 Summer Olympics.

-Ștefan Dobay played at the 1934 and 1938 World Cups, scoring one goal in each tournament.
+Ștefan Dobay played in both the 1934 and 1938 World Cups, scoring one goal in each tournament.

 Iuliu Baratky (left) and Iuliu Bodola (right) are two of the Romanian-Hungarians who played internationally for both Romania and Hungary.

 Nicolae Kovács (left) and Rudolf Bürger (right) participated in each of the first three FIFA World Cups.

 Ion Lăpușneanu (left) playing for Romania against Peru in the 1930 World Cup.

-Aurel Guga was captain in Romania's first game in history against Yugoslavia in the 1922 King Alexander's Cup, he also captained the team at its first final tournament, the 1924 Summer Olympics.
+Aurel Guga was captain in Romania's first game in history against Yugoslavia in the 1922 King Alexander's Cup, and he also captained the team in its first final tournament, the 1924 Summer Olympics.